Lisa Rideout: Career

 Rideout holds a MFA degree in documentary media from Ryerson University and her MA in critical media and cultural studies from the School of Oriental and African Studies.
 She founded her production company, Lifted Eyes Media, in 2013.

 In 2017, her documentary Take a Walk on the Wildside, about a clothing store which caters to the unique needs of crossdressers, premiered at Hot Docs.
 It went on to win the Canadian Screen Award for Best Short Documentary at the 6th Canadian Screen Awards in 2018.

 In 2018, her documentary, His Nose, Her Eyes, Whose Face? premiered, inspired by her own multiracial experience.
 Her documentary, One Leg In, One Leg Out premiered in 2018, about a sex worker who balances her clients with her social work aspirations.
 The film played at numerous festivals and won multiple awards including best short documentary at the LA Film Festival and best short documentary at the Brooklyn Film Festival.

 She was one of the directors for the series This Is Pop, which aired on CTV in Canada and Netflix internationally in 2021.

 In 2022, she released Sex with Sue, a documentary about the life and career of Canadian sex educator Sue Johanson.
 Also in 2023, she produced the second season of the series Citizen Minutes for Hot Docs Canadian International Documentary Festival.

-Degrassi: Whatever It Takes, her documentary about the Degrassi teen drama franchise, is slated to premiere at the 2025 Toronto International Film Festival.
+Degrassi: Whatever It Takes, her documentary about the Degrassi teen drama franchise, premiered at the 2025 Toronto International Film Festival.